tooseata/speaker/README.md

-# speaker.
+# Speaker.
-presentations and media on your mobile device via WebRTC
+> Presentations and media on your mobile device via WebRTC.
+Speaker lets your audience collectively vote on questions, then hands winners a virtual microphone to ask them.
+All in the browser, no extra hardware.
+It just works.

 ## Purpose